Anurag13075/pure-Node.js/Files.js/readme.md

 - Commands like `delete` will remove directories recursively — use with care.
 - The `replace` command performs a simple global string replace; for complex transforms consider using streams or AST-based processing.

+##Add new function => new methods are welcome only if you follow the format

 ## License
 This educational/demo code is intended for learning.
 Apply an appropriate open-source license (MIT recommended) if you plan to publish.